donvoorhies/oap/README.md

 Changelog:

+1.0.5ß: January 19th, 2021
+  1. Removed redundant and/or commented out code, which wasn't used, obsolete or troublesome, as previously announced
+  2. Refactored the code's comments and removed typos, missing words(!) and bad grammar
+  3. Corrected the wording for the plugin's description seen on the Wordpress-installation's plugins-page.
+  4. Getting things ready so the plugin can now evolve to "Release Candidate" (RC)-status

 1.0.4ß: January 18th, 2021
 1. Matthew Horne's async-/defer-script related to adding defer/async to javascript-URIs has been commented out, soon to be removed
 2. Added code which removes all RECAPTCHA- and WPFC7-code from ALL pages except on the "Contact"-page, where it's needed